 Why Is NLP Important?

-Five hundred million new tweets, 294 billion emails, and 5 billion web searches are generated every day, resulting in a colossal amount of data that’s growing by the minute.
+Millions of tweets, emails, and web searches are generated every day, resulting in a colossal amount of data that’s growing by the minute.
 However, most of this digital data is unstructured ― meaning it is not organized in a predefined manner ― making it hard for machines to analyze and extract meaningful information.

 Natural Language Processing plays a very important role in structuring data because it prepares text and speech for machines, so that they’re able to interpret, process, and organize information.
 Some of the main advantages of NLP include: